saleor/saleor-docs/docs/dashboard/configuration/products.md

 ### Shipping

 In this card you can determine if your products is physical and thus can be send to customers.
 To do that, select the [[Is&nbsp;this&nbsp;product&nbsp;shippable?]] checkbox.
 An additional field will then appear to note the weight of the products.
-Indicating the wieght is essential for calculating shipping costs correctly.
+Indicating the weight is essential for calculating shipping costs correctly.

 ### Taxes